iphaminh/readme-generator/README.md

     ## Description

-    This is a command-line application that dynamically generates a professional README.md file from a user's input for less time consuming making README
+    Creating a professional README.md file from user input.
+It will provide user with less time consume on making a README file

     ## Installation

-    Need to have Node.js installed on your system.
-Once you have Node.js, download the project files, navigate to the project directory in your terminal, and run npm install to install the necessary depemdencies
+    User needs to install node.js first then run npm install in terminal

     ## Usage

-    You will be prompted to answer a series of questions about your project.
-Once all questions are answered, a README.md file will be generated in the current directory.
+    To use the application, cd to the directory that working on and run node indes.js in terminal.
+The prompt will pop-up and user will asnwer all of the question to create the README file

     ## Contributing

-    If you wish to contribute, please fork the repository, make your changes, and issue a pull request.
+    If you wish to contribute, please fork the repository, make your chaneges, and issue a pull request.

     ## Tests

-    This project does not currently include any tests
+    No test need to be done

     ## License